chazzka/cathedralPreprocess/README.md

 We use traning on the dataset with valid data, to teach the model how do valid data look.

-Dataset should not contain anomalies, if it does in some small amount, define the percentage using `contamination` parametr in the config file.
+Dataset should not contain anomalies, if it does in some small amount, define the percentage using `contamination` parameter in the config file.

 Default `contamination` is set to 0.02 (=2%) to allow some disturbances.